Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for College Place students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for College Place students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 College Place District Curriculum Used in Our In-Home Tutoring Programs

 College Place School District follows Washington State Standards in English Language Arts, Math and Science.
 The curriculum the district has adopted ensures students are provided a logically organized instructional plan that supports achievement of these standards.
 Students in the primary grades of elementary school gain foundational level skills that give them the range of learning and problem-solving strategies necessary for advanced work.
 The Science curriculum adopted for the district for all middle school students is Science and Life Issues.
 By the end of middle school, students can make scientific connections between what they have learned in elementary school and middle school and real life.